CrimeOwl AI logoCrimeOwl AI

 Armed Bank Robbery

-Waqar Ghumman and Mohsin Zamir allegedly entered a bank in Tonawanda, New York, aimed pistols at customers and employees, and robbed the bank of money from teller drawers and the vault before fleeing.
+Waqar Ghumman and Mohsin Zamir allegedly entered a bank in Tonawanda, New York, armed with pistols, threatened customers and employees, and robbed the vault.

 🕵️